ITensor/website/docs/book/trg.md

 the tensor diagram showing the contraction of the F tensors to convince yourself that the prime levels work out correctly.

-Last but not least, after we have proceeded through each scale, obtaining the A tensor for the next scale we want to take the A tensor at the "top scale" specified and compute observables from it.
+Last but not least, after we have proceeded through each scale we want to take the last A tensor at the "top scale" specified and compute observables from it.
 Though this tensor contains a wealth of information, we will look at the simplest case of computing the partition function @@Z@@.

-To obtain @@Z@@ from the top tensor, all we have to do is trace the x indices with each other and trace the y indices with each other, which results in a scalar tensor having value @@Z@@:
+To obtain @@Z@@ from the top tensor, all we have to do is trace both the x indices with each other and trace the y indices with each other, which results in a scalar tensor whose value is @@Z@@:

 <img class="diagram" width="20%" src="docs/book/images/TRG_top.png"/>

-In ITensor, you can compute a trace by creating a special type of sparse ITensor called a `delta`: this is a tensor with only diagonal elements, all equal to 1.0.
+In ITensor, you can compute a trace by creating a special type of sparse ITensor called a `delta`.
+A `delta` tensor has only diagonal elements, all equal to 1.0.
+Pictorially, you can view the delta tensors as the dashed lines in the above diagram.

 Let us grab the x and y indices of the top tensor:

     auto xt = noprime(findtype(A,Xtype));